updated: December 30, 2022

 Defragged History is a YouTube channel that counters the tendency of people to tell history in fragments or abbreviated form.

-However, since YouTube is notoriously difficult with descriptions of violence, I have (in the past) labeled my videos as “documentaries” because those should get a pass.
+However, since YouTube is notoriously difficult with descriptions of violence, I have labeled my videos as “documentaries” because these often get a pass.

 2. Who is the narrator?

-The whole channel is run by me, a Dutch woman who does all the research, writing, recording, narrating, editing, designing, and subtitling.
-And that is all you need to know.
+The whole channel is run by me, Yvette, a Dutch woman who does all the research, writing, recording, narrating, editing, designing, and subtitling.
+And that is all you need to know. 😉

 3. What is your background?

 I’m an American Studies major from Utrecht University, the Netherlands.
-I worked as a cross-cultural educator, journalist, metal band manager, documentary maker, theater director/producer, and screenwriter/playwright.
+I worked as a cross-cultural educator, journalist, metal band manager, documentary filmmaker, theater director/producer, and screenwriter/playwright.

 4. What equipment do you use?